DroidSharp/Build/README.md

-# DroidSharp | Mono-Build
+# DroidSharp-Build

-Mono-Build is collection of scripts and patches to easily cross-compile the Mono project for Android.
+DroidSharp-Build is collection of scripts and patches to easily cross-compile the Mono project for Android.

 ## TL;DR